Sumukha1496/maskdata/README.md

 ```

 ## Mask JSON
-This is the new functionality in version 1.2.0 to handle the masking of multiple types of data in the JSON object with a single mask function call.
-Use this function instead of the previous function maskJsonFields(). <br><br>To mask with the default options, just pass the required fields(cardFields[] and/or emailFields[] and/or passwordFields[] and/or phoneFields[] and/or stringFields[] and/or uuidFields[]) in the second argument to the function.
+This is the new functionality in version 1.2.0+ to handle masking of multiple types of data in the JSON object with a single mask function call.

 ```javascript
 const MaskData = require('./maskdata');